-- This is an online college application system that allows high school students, grades 9-12 to set up an account and begin learning about the application and financial aid processes. - There are 95 public and private universities across the U.S. that comprise the Coalition for Access, Affordability, and Success. http://www.coalitionforcollegeaccess.org/alert.html
+- This is an online college application system that allows high school students, grades 9-12 to set up an account and begin learning about the application and financial aid processes. - There are 95 public and private universities across the U.S. that comprise the Coalition for Access, Affordability, and Success.

-EDU, Inc. Common Black College Application: Apply to 35+ member institutions with one application fee- www.eduinconline.com Application includes 4 Maryland schools - Bowie State University, Coppin State University, Morgan State University, and University of Maryland Eastern Shore.
+EDU, Inc. Common Black College Application: Apply to all 40+ member institutions with one application fee of \$35 www.eduinconline.com Application includes 2 Maryland schools - Coppin State University and Morgan State University.